Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • do the exercise in front of a mirror to control the correct position of the upper and lower jaw;

-• repeat the exercise 15 times, for a quick and desired result, at least 3 sessions a day should be carried out - this exercise will help correct the bite and relax the temporomandibular joint.
+• repeat the exercise 15 times; for quick and desired results, at least 3 sessions per day should be performed - this exercise will help correct the bite and relax the temporomandibular joint.

 Psychological stage

-Psychological treatment of bruxism is to relieve stress in the patient.
-Daily deep breathing will help to get rid of psychological stress: inhale through the nose, and exhale through the mouth.
+Psychological treatment of bruxism consists of relieving stress in the patient.
+Daily exercise will help you get rid of psychological stress. deep breathing: inhale through the nose and exhale through the mouth.

-In addition, it is necessary to load the patient physically, because physical exercises will help not only relieve nervous tension and stress, but also produce endorphins.
-It is good to do yoga - it relaxes the whole body and muscles, including the facial ones.
+In addition, it is necessary to physically load the patient, because physical exercise will help not only relieve nervous tension and stress, but also produce endorphins.
+It's good to do yoga - it relaxes the whole body and muscles, including the facial ones.

 Conservative and traditional medicine

-Drug treatment is a decrease in the activity of the masticatory muscles.
-Here they resort to the use of sedative and hypnotic drugs, magnesium and calcium, B vitamins, Botox injections.
+Drug treatment involves reducing the activity of the masticatory muscles.
+Here they resort to the use of sedatives and sleeping pills, magnesium and calcium, B vitamins, Botox injections.

-To prevent abrasion of teeth, breakage of them and prostheses, you can use orthodontic caps - these are linings on the teeth to prevent the jaws from touching.
+To prevent tooth wear, breakage and dentures, you can use orthodontic mouthguards - these are overlays on the teeth to prevent the jaws from touching.

 For preventive purposes, you should normalize your psycho-emotional state, learn self-massage and relaxation techniques, and get rid of bad habits.
 This is the only way to prevent the development of a problem that has a destructive effect on a wonderful smile.